 Reasons why people don’t get their 5 a day

 So why aren’t we getting enough fruits and vegetables in our diets?
 We’ve pinpointed the 3 main reasons – do any of them sound familiar?

 - Too Expensive - Many people worry that eating 5 different portions of fruit and vegetables a day is expensive, but it doesn’t have to be.
 There are plenty of ways to cut the cost and eat healthy on a budget.
 For example, bananas cost less than 25p in a supermarket, which is far less than the average chocolate bar.
 Fresh fruit and vegetables are also cheaper when they are in season, and they taste better too.

 - Lack of Time - If you’re always busy, it can be tricky finding time to cook healthy meals and shop regularly for fresh fruit and veg.
-Quick and easy ways to get more of your 5 a day include drinking vegetable juice such as V8, which provides 2 portions of your 5 a day.
-Our juices can also be used to whip up quick and easy family meals such as this delicious Sticky Mango Chicken with Mango Salsa.
+Quick and easy ways to get more of your 5 a day include drinking vegetable juice such as V8, which provides 1 portion of your 5 a day.
+Our juice can also be used to whip up quick and easy family meals such as this delicious 7 Ingredient Chunky Chilli.
 You can also stock up on tinned and frozen fruits and packaged dried fruit which last longer than fresh varieties.

 - Disliking Fruits and Vegetables – If you or a member of your family is anti-fruit and veg, it may seem easier and less hassle to forget about them completely.
 However, with so many different types of fruit and vegetables available, there’s no way you could have tried them all, so persevere and find what you like.
 You may also find a vegetable you have been avoiding since childhood is actually quite different in taste now that you’re older.
 Have fun trying lots of different foods and discovering new flavours.